 The Securities and Exchange Commission (SEC) has settled charges with Block.one, the firm behind EOS, after imposing a fine of $24 million for selling unregistered securities.

 Per the SEC’s announcement on Monday, the company raised “several billion dollars” in an initial coin offering (ICO) between June 2017 and June 2018.
-The company sold 900 million tokens and attracted headlines after raising $4.1 million without any live product, a very unusual thing for the mainstream tech industry.
+The company sold 900 million tokens and attracted headlines after raising $4.1 billion without any live product, a very unusual thing for the mainstream tech industry.